 - 1. Identify the Judicial District in which the bankruptcy case was filed.
 Example: "Eastern District of California." - 2.
 "In re": Insert the name of the debtor as it appears in the bankruptcy petition.
-Then insert the names of the plaintiff(s) and defendant(s) as they appear on the original complaint. - 3.
-If the debtor is the plaintiff, include the debtor's name and address, and the last four digits of the debtor's taxpayer identification number in the caption.
-The portion of Official Form 416A which includes the last four digits of the debtor's taxpayer identification number can be inserted in the caption of the summons for this purpose.

-- 4. "Case No.": Insert the bankruptcy case number assigned by the court at the time of filing. - 5.
+Then insert the names of the plaintiff(s) and defendant(s) as they appear on the original complaint.
+The name of the third party defendant as it appears on the third party complaint should then be inserted. - 3.
+If the debtor is the third-party plaintiff, include the debtor's name, address, and the last four digits of the debtor's taxpayer identification number in the caption.
+The portion of Official Form 416A which includes the last four digits of the debtor's taxpayer identification number can be inserted in the caption of the summons for this purpose. - 4.
+"Case No." Insert the bankruptcy case number assigned by the court at the time of filing. - 5.
 "Adv.
 Proc.
 No.": Insert the number assigned by the court to the adversary proceeding at the time of the filing of the complaint.